Akshat-Jain/simple-db/rough-notes.md

 This is a dump of my thoughts when working on a new feature, or exploring different alternatives for xyz stuff, etc.

+Next task is to add support for SELECT queries.

 #### Future todo #1: Buffer Pool Manager

 A "Pager" (also called a Buffer Pool Manager) is an in-memory cache for disk pages.